top of page

 Before you put your unit away for the season:

-Run a cleaning cycle with sanitizer.
+• Run a cleaning cycle with sanitizer.

-Disassemble and clean soft serve parts like o-rings, mix hoppers, and feed tubes.
+• Disassemble and clean soft serve parts like o-rings, mix hoppers, and feed tubes.

-For air-cooled machines that will sit unused for months, thorough cleaning and sanitizing is just as important.
+For air-cooled machines that will sit unused for months, thorough cleaning and sanitizing are just as important.
 Product left behind in hoppers or lines can spoil, harden, or cause mold growth even if freezing isn’t a concern.

 Step 4: Clear Out Hidden Water